Poland Trip Application

 - Shabbat Lunch

-- Explore the beautiful Wawel Castle & Marketplace Square
+- Exploring the Krakow Ghetto, Wawel Castle & Market Square

 Poems By Taylor Freeman